 Though only half the size of earth, Mars’ 144.8 million km² surface area of cold, dusty desert makes choosing an ideal excavation site no mean feat.

 But, NASA’s astrobiologists were able to pinpoint a specific location within the Martian landscape that Zurbuchen claims is thought to be one of the “best locations on Mars to look for signs of past microscopic life.”

 Perseverance’s first 31-day campaign within the crater yielded eight rock-core samples that provided striking evidence that ancient water and lava were once present there.

-For their second campaign, NASA were able to locate an even more favorable area within the crater, where it is thought a past Martian river would have converged with a lake, denoted by a triangular land-formation known as a “river delta” (so-called due to its geographical resemblance of the shape of greek letter delta Δ).
-The once watery environment of this ancient delta is thought to have been an ideal reservoir to support ancient life.
+For their second campaign, NASA was able to locate an even more favourable area within the crater, where it is thought a past Martian river would have converged with a lake, denoted by a triangular land formation known as a “river delta” (so-called due to its geographical resemblance of the shape of greek letter delta Δ).
+The once-watery environment of this ancient delta is thought to have been an ideal reservoir to support ancient life.

 Perseverance once again used a drill to collect four more core samples – this time showing more conclusive evidence of organic matter.

 “We picked the Jezero Crater for Perseverance to explore because we thought it had the best chance of providing scientifically excellent samples – and now we know we sent the rover to the right location,” said Zurbuchen.

 Related Articles: NASA’s Return to the Moon on Hold | The Problems With Space Mining No One Is Talking About | Space Cooperation with Russia in Jeopardy | Why Biomining Could Be The Future Of Space Society

 Though indications of past life have been preliminarily detected before by both Curiosity and Perseverance during preluding campaigns, the importance of this latest geological discovery is much greater, because of the high concentration of the organic matter, and also the favorable watery-environment in which the material was detected.